Legend of Zelda Oracle of Seasons: Subrosians

 I was obsessed with them.

 I spent more time in the realm of Subrosia than I did actually playing the main mission.
-I played the dance mini-game over and over again even after I acquired the original prize.
+I played the dance mini game over and over again even after I acquired the original prize.
 I spoke to every Subrosian that I could to learn more about their world.
 I can hum from memory the background theme note-for-note.
 I walked around every square tile of map space in the region, seeing if there was any way I could explore more before having to go to yet another temple to get some doo-dad that would let me reach a new square of the map.
-The only girl Subroasian in the game is named Rosa and I could actually take her on dates where she would just follow me around and use her key to open doors.
-There were multiple times when I wouldn’t do anything but just walk around with her because I loved watching her follow me around.
+The only female Subroasian in the game is named Rosa and I could actually take her on dates where she would just follow me around and use her key to open doors.
+There were multiple times when I wouldn’t do anything but just walk around with her because I loved watching her follow me.
 I actually tried to see if she would follow me out of the realm, and was disappointed when she wouldn’t follow me through a portal.
 I made a comic-book when I was ten that was a rip-off of the Powerpuff girls and Captain Underpants and I made the sidekick-character a Subrosian.
 Playing Oracle of Seasons wasn’t about saving Din, it was about exploring Subrosia.

 I don’t really know what it was about these little characters that so charmed and obsessed me.
 Their character design was simple: blue, green, red, or gold robes (one wore a red bow on her head) that covered their entire bodies except for a hole where two large white dominated their face.
 Their world was mostly rocks and lava which they enjoyed taking baths in.
 One of them gave me a bowl of lava chili that I would later feed to a Goron as part of the now mandatory trading mission.